 So no, I didn't just make my decision based on thoughts and ideals alone.

-I knew quite clearly what I needed and wanted, that my learning had to encompass experiences from a working environment which I was already within my reach, which the school did not and could not provide, which needed more time for than I could have afforded while still being in school.
+I knew quite clearly what I needed and wanted, that my learning had to encompass experiences from a working environment which was within my reach, which the school did not and could not provide, which needed more time for than I could have afforded while still being in school.

 I knew what I didn't have and had to work on, and very importantly the simple truth of having to support myself, my overheads, and the fact that I was ready with the ability to face them.